Trademark Registration Singapore: Importance & Procedure

 • Complementary penalty: temporary or permanent closure, dissolution of the legal person, permanent or temporary prohibition to exercise one or more professional or social activities, temporary placement under judicial supervision, exclusion from public contracts, confiscation of products, etc.

-Like patents or utility models, trademarks belong to the industrial property rights .
-What constitutes a trademark is described by the Singapore Trademark Law as follows: a trademark encompasses all signs that may be suitable for distinguishing "goods or services of a company from those of other companies.
+Like patents or utility models, trademarks belong to industrial property rights.
+According to Singapore Trademark Law, a trademark encompasses all signs that may be suitable for distinguishing the goods or services of a company from those of other companies.

 • A verbal sign, which can be written or spoken (name, words, letters, numbers, acronym, slogan, etc.).